 We next evaluate the performance of the leave-one-state-out jackknife procedure and evaluate confidence interval coverage (for 95\% confidence intervals) and length, and display these results in Figures~\ref{fig:simcoverage1} and ~\ref{fig:simcoverage2}.
 We use the standard normal quantiles to generate confidence intervals throughout.

-Figure~\ref{fig:simcoverage1} shows that when $\rho = 0$ we obtain approximately nominal coverage rates across all specifications that use $X$ or some version of $\hat{X}$.
+Figure~\ref{fig:simcoverage1} shows that using SBW ($\rho = 0$) we obtain approximately nominal coverage rates across all specifications that use $X$ or some version of $\hat{X}$.
 However we fail to ever achieve nominal coverage rates when balancing on $W$.
 Even when the amount of measurement error is small ($\tau = 0.95$) we only obtain at best slightly below 90 percent coverage rates.
 Confidence interval coverage appears to deteriorate as we increase $\rho_x$, even when balancing on the true covariates $X$.\footnote{This is consistent with results in \cite{cameron2008bootstrap}.} Unsurprisingly the rates worsen for estimators generated on $\hat{X}^{het}$ and $\hat{X}^{hom}$ in the settings where we found the highest bias.
 We also obtain slightly less than desired rates for estimators using $X$.
-This is likely because we do not use any degrees-of-freedom adjustment for our confidence intervals (we examine this further in Section~\ref{appssec:simstudyresults2}).
+This may be due to the fact that we do not use any degrees-of-freedom adjustment for our confidence intervals (we examine this further in Section~\ref{appssec:simstudyresults2}).
 On the other hand, coverage rates are accurate or conservative for estimators generated on $\hat{X}^{cor}$.
-The positive bias of the jackknife variance estimates for this estimator largely drives this result.\footnote{We almost always find a positive or negligible bias for the unscaled jackknife variance estimates, consistent with Proposition~\ref{prop:jackknife}.}
+The positive bias of the jackknife variance estimates appears to drive this result.\footnote{We almost always find a positive or negligible bias for the unscaled jackknife variance estimates, consistent with Proposition~\ref{prop:jackknife}.}

 Figure~\ref{fig:simcoverage2} compares the mean confidence interval lengths using the leave-one-state-out jackknife.
 The H-SBW estimator is associated with slightly more precise estimates, reflecting that the estimators have decreased variability under our assumed correlation structures.
 We again see that even when we choose $\rho$ sub-optimally we obtain more precise inferences than when using SBW.
 This suggests benefits to using H-SBW even when our estimate of $\rho$ is inaccurate.
-As the previous results would suggest, we find that the confidence intervals using $\hat{X}^{cor}$ are quite large.
+As the previous results would suggest, the confidence intervals using $\hat{X}^{cor}$ are quite large.
 The results are similar when considering homoskedastic measurement errors.